nuccinc/distributed-computing/README.md

 ## Updates

 - Migrated from [https://github.com/phx/nucc](https://github.com/phx/nucc) to official NUCC account
-  - All code written and resently migrated to official NUCC repository by [phoenix](https://github.com/phx).
+  - All code written and recently migrated to official NUCC repository by [phoenix](https://github.com/phx).
   - Please submit an issue if you have any problems after the repository migrations
 - BSD documentation is back online.
 - Fixed logic causing Linux native installations to fail.